 If available, the chart below includes the male to female ratio among Beloit's faculty.

-The ratio of male to female faculty at Beloit is on par with national averages.
+The ratio of male to female faculty at Beloit is above average.

 Looking to attend a school where you can meet students from all over the U.S. and the world?